| Ed Asner AKA Yitzak Edward Asner

 In 1982, Asner signed a letter seeking to raise funds for medical aid to rebels in El Salvador, who were fighting against the U.S.-backed but very oppressive regime there.
 Vidal Sassoon and Kimberly Clarke quickly withdrew their ads from Lou Grant, and two weeks later CBS cancelled the show, though its ratings were considerably higher than several shows that the network renewed.
 Asner has long said he took the cancellation as a personal "fuck you" from CBS Chairman William S. Paley.

 Father: Morris David Asner (ran second-hand shop) Mother: Lizzie (Seliger) Asner (homemaker) Brother: Ben Asner (record shop owner, d.
 1986, cerebral hemorrhage) Wife: Nancy Lou Sikes (m.
 1957, div.
 1988, three children) Son: Matthew Asner (Liza's twin, director, The Bible Code II: Apocalypse and Beyond) Daughter: Liza Asner (Matthew's twin, executive, Cascade Blues Association) Daughter: Kathryn "Kate" Asner (actress, Wedding Bell Blues) Girlfriend: Carol Jean Vogelman Son: Charles Vogelman (b.
 1987, with Carol Jean Vogelman) Wife: Cindy Gilmore (producer, Sister Act, b.
 1940, engaged 1991, m.
-2-Aug-1998) Son: Robin Gilmore (stepson)
+2-Aug-1998, sep.
+2007) Son: Robin Gilmore (stepson)

 High School: Wyandotte High School, Kansas City, KS University: University of Chicago